GET

 Example GET Response

-The following example response provides a single "root" action that is expected to be presented to the user a single button with a label of "Buy WIF":
+The following example response provides a single "root" action that the user should see displayed as a single button with a "Buy WIF":

 {